Clodia (wife of Metellus): Controversies

 As a widow, Clodia became known for taking several other lovers, including Marcus Caelius Rufus, Catullus's friend.
 This particular affair caused an immense scandal.
 After the relationship with Caelius was over in 56 BC, Clodia publicly accused him of attempted poisoning.
 The accusation led to a murder charge and trial.
 Caelius' defense advocate was Cicero, who took a harsh approach against her, recorded in his speech Pro Caelio.
 Cicero had a personal interest in the case, as Clodia's brother Clodius was Cicero's most bitter political enemy.
 Cicero accused Clodia of being a seducer and a drunkard in Rome and in Baiae, and alluded to the persistent rumors of an incestuous relationship with Clodius.
 Cicero stated that he "would [attack Caelius' accusers] still more vigorously, if I had not a quarrel with that woman's [Clodia's] husband—brother, I meant to say; I am always making this mistake.
 At present I will proceed with moderation ... for I have never thought it my duty to engage in quarrels with any woman, especially with one whom all men have always considered everybody's friend rather than anyone's enemy."
 He declared her a disgrace to her family and nicknamed Clodia the Medea of the Palatine.
 Caelius was found not guilty.

 Plutarch claims that Cicero's own marriage to Terentia suffered from Terentia's persistent suspicions that Cicero was conducting an illicit affair with Clodia.

 Later life

 In 45 BC, Cicero hoped to buy a property owned by Clodia.
 Marilyn Skinner argues that the two must have reconciled following the trial of Caelius.
-Nothing more is known of her life past this point.
+Nothing more is known of her afterwards.